Sometimes, a painting isn’t just a painting, it’s a look into the soul of its creator.

 In fact, it’s the second most valuable painting on the list we created.
 The estimated value is $900 million.

-Please note, the list only contains paintings that are on public display in museums, not privately held pieces.
+Please note that the list only contains paintings that are on public display in museums, not privately held pieces.

 14. The painting had several owners.